Novelist John Le Carré Reflects On His Own 'Legacy' Of Spying

 (SOUNDBITE OF MUSIC)

-GROSS: This is FRESH AIR.
-I'm Terry Gross back with John le Carre, whose spy novels are considered to transcend the genre.
-Several of his novels have been adapted into movies or TV series, including "The Spy Who Came In From The Cold," "Tinker Tailor Soldier Spy" and "The Night Manager."
-Last year, his memoir "Pigeon Tunnel" was published.
-Now he has a new novel called "A Legacy Of Spies."
-Before becoming a novelist, le Carre worked as a spy for the British intelligence services MI5 and MI6.
-He's described his father as a pathological liar.
+BIANCULLI: This is FRESH AIR.
+I'm David Bianculli, in for Terry Gross, back with more of Terry's 2017 interview with spy novelist John le Carre.
+Several of his novels have been adapted into movies or TV series, including "The Spy Who Came In From The Cold," "Tinker, Tailor, Soldier, Spy" and "The Night Manager."

-So you suggest that in terms of your earlier career as a spy in England, that since your father was a liar, that you knew how to lie and invent personalities, that that came naturally to you.
-You say your father was a con man, an occasional fantasist, an occasional jailbird, a crisis addict, a performance addict, a delusional enchanter who wrecked a lot of people's lives.
-And you say he had absolutely no relationship to the truth.
-So do you feel like you picked up certain skills, so to speak (laughter), from being his son?
+Before becoming a novelist, le Carre worked as a spy for the British intelligence agencies MI5 and MI6.
+His most recent spy novel, "A Legacy of Spies," is now out in paperback.

-Then as I began to realize the (laughter) problems it had, I was also very much concerned to survive.
-It's about survival.
-You become watchful.
-You know, I spent a lot of time, if he'd left the house, going through his pockets and things, trying to find out what was going on.
-We were displaced repeatedly by angry debtors.
-For quite long periods, he was on the run.
-He was on the run in the United States, wanted by the forces of the law.
-And he filled my head with a great lot of truthless material, which I found it necessary to check out as a child with time.
+When we left off, they were talking about his recent memoir, "Pigeon Tunnel," and his father, who ran a series of unsavory and illegal schemes.
+Terry asked John le Carre if he felt like his father enlisted him as a partner in crime.

-LE CARRE: When I was adolescent, yes, he did, yes.
+LE CARRE: Yes, he did.
+Yes.
 And then I revolted against that.
-And I guess that's how the schism between us began and it continued thereafter.
-I think from my age - sort of 18, 19 - by then, I was on the run from him and trying to - really trying to weaken the ties and finally to cut them all together, which was what happened.
+And I guess that's how the schism between us began, and it continued thereafter.
+I think from my age - sort of 18, 19 - by then, I was on the run from him and trying to - really trying to weaken the ties and finally to cut them altogether, which was what happened.

 GROSS: Oh, yeah.